-The NESFA Clubhouse & Library begin to reopen
+The NESFA Clubhouse & Library begins to reopen

 NESFA is pleased to announce our gradual reopening.
 Starting in June 2021, the NESFA Library reopened.
 Club members are welcome once again to browse the collection and check out books, movies, and other circulating items.
-Starting in August 2021, Game and Video days will resume.
+Game and Video days at the Clubhouse have resumed.
 For now, NESFA and Boskone Business Meetings will remain via Zoom.
 For more information, please see our calendar (on the lower right of this web page).

 - People who can be vaccinated must be vaccinated to use the clubhouse.
-Due to the current CDC guidelines and Somerville rules, masks are once again required for everyone over the age of two are requested to wear masks while in the clubhouse as a courtesy to at-risk people.
-People are required to sign-in/sign-out using the register by the front door so we may track the use of the clubhouse.
+People over the age of two are requested to wear masks while in the clubhouse as a courtesy to at-risk people.
+People are required to sign-in and sign-out using the register by the front door so we may track the use of the clubhouse.

 - Game and Video days will be by RSVP only to the person running the event.
-As with use of the Library, up to 12 people at a time will be allowed at Game and Video days depending on other necessary work going on in the clubhouse.
+As with the use of the Library, up to 18 people at a time will be allowed to attend Game and Video days, depending on other necessary work going on in the clubhouse.